 When I was in school as a kid, I learned mostly to score the highest, and make my mother happy- who most of the times was very difficult to please.
 If I scored 98, she would ask why it wasn’t a 100/100.
-Well, my MBA took care of that- when there was scope for extra credit I made sure I did that too ; thus, at times, I scored above 100% in certain sections.
+In my MBA, when there was scope for extra credit I made sure I did that too ; thus, at times, I scored above 100% in certain sections.
 But the purpose wasn’t just to please my parents anymore.
 I found joy in learning my subject.

 Some people take up Liberal Arts, some people prefer learning machine languages, I majored in Marketing and it fascinated me.
-I found some of the Dreamforce ’12 presentations very inspiring when the Marketing gurus reaffirmed that it was a good time to be a marketer.
-Indeed.
-Never has it been easier to listen and communicate to your customers, innovate and evolve accordingly.
+It is a good time to be a marketer.
+It has never been easier to listen and communicate to your customers, innovate and evolve accordingly.
 Your judgment can be more informed and your brand message more consistent if you are just willing to pay attention.
-And I love that because essentially I love to listen- people who know me well will agree.

-Anyways, I was saying that I love to learn, and with age that sense of pleasure is getting stronger- when I wasn’t studying to complete with the next best, scores became exceptionally good as a by-product.
-Learning to learn was the greatest reward of all- and it meant better retention too.
+When you are not studying just to complete with the next best, scores became exceptionally good as a by-product.
+Learning for the sake of learning is the greatest reward of all- and it means better retention too.

-The greatest fear when I was leaving Boston was that I might not get enough structured learning until I decided to enroll in a program again.
-The first thing I did after I moved to West Coast after B-school was to get a library card- the cheapest and most convenient way to get access to bigger resources than I can personally afford or maintain.
-Now, the happiest time of the month is when I visit my public library to return a book or movie I have thoroughly enjoyed and I can browse for more things that might interest me.
+The greatest fear when I was leaving Boston (B-school) was that I might not get enough structured learning until I decided to enroll in a program again.
+The first thing I did after I moved to West Coast was to get a library card- the cheapest and most convenient way to get access to bigger resources than I can personally afford or maintain.
+I feel happy to visit my library to return a book or movie I have thoroughly enjoyed and browse for more things that might interest me.

 Though I have taught myself a couple of things with steep learning curves(or at least long learning curves) in recent years (I'm fairly decent in Photoshop and I mean beyond masking and layering, learning Illustrator now), I found that more structured learning was required.
 I took up Statistics (for Managers), something I had in my undergrads and hence got waived in my Masters.
 I religiously followed video lectures on Youtube by an excellent UCB professor, took notes at least 1-2 hours each day.
 My brother seemed surprised- but I told him that I did it because I enjoyed it, and I had more than enough spare time to learn something I had began to forget.
 Couple of days later, he asked me about a case of forecasting using Regression model, which I enjoyed discussing with him.